SignPath/website/docs/documentation/directory-synchronization.md

 <div class="panel-header">Notes on the synchronization</div>

 **User mapping:**
-In the default mapping configuration, Entra ID users are mapped to SignPath users using
+In the default mapping configuration, Entra ID users are mapped to SignPath users by comparing the following attribute values:
-* first, the `externalId` attribute configured in step 5 first and
+* First, the `externalId` attribute configured in step 5
-* second, their `displayName` attribute.
+* Second, the `displayName` attribute

 If Entra ID users are in multiple groups with different role mappings, they will end up with the least permissive of the assigned roles. (e.g. if a user is both in a group with a _CertificateAdministrator_ role and in another group with a _GlobalAdministrator_ role assigned, they will end up with a _GlobalAdministrator_ role in SignPath.)

 **Group mapping:**
 * Groups are mapped using their `displayName` attribute.
 If a group does not exist in SignPath yet, it will be created.
-* Groups in SignPath do not have a "role" and are usually used for assigning project- or signing-policy specific permissions to a set of users (such as Approver or Submitter permissions).
-When synchronizing such groups, you may define _RegularUser_ as a role.
+* Groups in SignPath do not have a "role" and are usually used for assigning _Project_ or _Signing policy_ specific permissions to a group of users (such as _Approver_ or _Submitter_ permissions).
+When synchronizing such groups, you can define _RegularUser_ as a role.

 </div>